mahmoud-illourmane/C-programming/README.md

 ## Contents

-The repository includes the following implementations:
+The repositories includes the following implementations:

-1. **Linked Lists**:
+1. **Data-Structures**:
-   - Implementation of a simple linked list in C.
+   - Implementation of a simple Linked list

-2. **Graphs – Representation**:
+   - Implementation of a Hash Tble using a linked list

-   - Implementation of a basic graph in C.
+2. **Basics**:

-3. **Breadth-First Traversal of a Graph**:
+   - Graphs – Representation
-   - Implementation of a Breadth-First Traversal of a Graph in C using a queue.
+   - Breadth-First Traversal of a Graph

-4. **Depth-First Traversal of a Graph**:
+   - Implementation of a Breadth-First Traversal of a Graph using a queue
-   - Implementation of a Depth-First Traversal of a Graph in C using a stack.
+   - Implementation of a Depth-First Traversal of a Graph using a stack